AnticOwl/anticowl.github.io/_posts/2024-07-19-Assassins-Creed-Black-Flag.md

 image:  ACBF_POST.jpg
 tags:   Screenshooting
 ---
 Sail the Caribbean seas lika a Pirate.
-Hunt whales, board other ships and sink them.
+Hunt whales, board other ships and sink them (or not).
 Loot what you can.
-But don't forget to take shots of the marvelous colours of the sunset.
+But do not forget to take shots of the marvelous colours of the sunset.

 ## Requirements
 - Windows 10 Only